 Tesbih beads are made using a small lathe, simple but capable of the extremely fine adjustments required for such tiny objects.
 These lathes are generally made by the craftsmen themselves.

 Each piece of the chosen material is first pierced and then cut into the desired shape: spherical, pyriform, oval, flattened spheres, or faceted.

-For a 99-bead tesbih the craftsmen makes 110-120 beads, and then chooses those that match best, saving the remainder for making 33-bead tesbihs.
+For a 99-bead tesbih the craftsmen make 110-120 beads, and then choose those that match best, saving the remainder for making 33-bead tesbihs.

-Drilling the holes through them is one of the most difficult parts, the finer the hole, the more skill being required.
+Drilling the holes through them is one of the most difficult parts, the finer the hole, the more skill is required.

-Then he makes the other parts: the nisane, a disc which marks each 33 beads, the pul, a tiny bead marking the seventh position, the imame, which is a long piece marking the beginning of the string, and the tepelik at the extremity of the imame.
+Then he makes the other parts: the nisane, a disc that marks every 33 beads, the pul, a tiny bead marking the seventh position, the imame, which is a long piece marking the beginning of the string, and the tepelik at the extremity of the imame.

 A small socket is gouged in the imame to conceal the knot of the string.
 All these pieces must also match.